AnthonyTC89/odonto_app_uap/README.md

   1. Clone the repository [odonto_app_uap](https://github.com/AnthonyTC89/odonto_app_uap)
   2. Open the file `index.html`
   3. To view the php feature, it's necessary a php server such as [apache](http://www.apache.org/)

+### Potential Future Features

+  1. Create a back-end with Rails.
+  2. Use AWS Store.
+  3. Improve styling.

 ### Contact